Key Highlights

 -

-Valid Passport: Without a doubt, your passport must be an original passport which is valid for six months from your intended entry date.
+Valid Passport: Your passport must be an original and valid for 6 months beyond your intended entry date

 -

-Application Form: Complete this form with full answers and with your correct pieces of information, as messing this up can act as a huge hindrance later in the process.
+Application Form: Complete this form with full answers and correct information, as errors can be a major hindrance later in the process

 -